Clean up resources

 - Select Delete

-Remove AWS Managed Microsoft Active Directory
+Delete AWS Managed Microsoft Active Directory

-- Access to Directory Service Management Console
+- Access Directory Service Management Console

 - In the left sidebar, select Directories